-TLDR; We are happy to announce that Sablier has been acquired by Mainframe.
-The Sablier protocol and products are now owned by Mainframe and will continue to be maintained and supported.
-I, Paul Razvan Berg, will join the new expanded team as head of development.
+TLDR; We are happy to announce that Sablier has been acquired by Hifi.
+The Sablier protocol and products are now owned by Hifi and will continue to be maintained and supported.
+I, Paul Razvan Berg, will join the new expanded team as technical lead.

-My cofounder, Razvan Apostu, and I are happy with this new development, but Razvan has decided to step away from Sablier for now to continue work on a new project he is developing. …
+My cofounder, Razvan Apostu, and I are happy with this new development, but Razvan has decided to step away from Sablier for now to continue work on a new project. …

 Sablier is built on top of Ethereum, a blockchain that has been running uninterruptedly since its inception.
 This means that even if MetaMask, Wallet Connect or the Sablier Interface are malfunctioning, you are always able to interact with the Sablier protocol.

 This is a guide aimed at technical users familiar with Ethereum and smart contract technology.
 We will use the Etherscan blockchain explorer, but you can use any other web interface with dapp capabilities, such as MyEtherWallet.

 Smart contract architecture, addresses, ABIs, and function descriptions for the protocol are available at docs.sablier.finance.

 Big thanks and kudos to the talented engineers who cracked on our bounties during the #TakeBackTheWeb hackathon organised by Gitcoin.
 We are humbled by your interest in Sablier.